woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.6.1 =
+* Fix - PayPal does not allow free products, but paid shipping.
+Workaround by sending shipping as a line item if it is the only cost.

 = 2.6.0 - 14/06/16 =
 * Feature - Introduced Shipping Zone functionality, and re-usable instance based shipping methods.
 * Feature - Tabbed "My Account" area.